Playing Fetch for Bed Bugs

 • Along baseboards

-SOS can save or home with no harm to your pets
+SOS can save your home with no harm to your pets

 By Carley Norton July 18, 2025